MoeweX/moquette/README.md

 If you use this software in a publication, please cite it as:

 ### Text
-TODO
+will be added later

-Experiments related with this publication are based on [commit](https://github.com/MoeweX/moquette/commit/a964cadc1083fe695eb5eb3022a8bef5ec9a7f06).
+Experiments related with this publication are based on [commit](https://github.com/MoeweX/moquette/tree/a964cadc1083fe695eb5eb3022a8bef5ec9a7f06).

 ### BibTeX
 ```
-TODO
+will be added later
 ```

 A full list of our [publications](https://www.mcc.tu-berlin.de/menue/forschung/publikationen/parameter/en/) and [prototypes](https://www.mcc.tu-berlin.de/menue/forschung/prototypes/parameter/en/) is available on our group website.